What it says on the tin, updated for this summer’s influx of visitors.

-- Borough Wines, which started only in 2002, already has four operations in east London (Borough Market, Hackney, Clerkenwell and Columbia Road) as well as several others elsewhere.
+- Borough Wines, has operations in Borough Market, Hackney, Clerkenwell and Columbia Road as well as several others elsewhere.
 Strong on off-piste wines from France, Italy, Spain and Portugal, Borough Wines is well known for offering its customers wine straight from the barrel, sfuso style.

 - Burgess & Hall – see below under wine bars.

 - Dynamic Vines 'To capitalise on the increasing popularity of Maltby Street (and the surrounding area), this importer of (predominantly) biodynamic wines now opens on Saturdays to sell directly to the public' (Purple Pager Dave Stenton).

 - Newcomer Wines offers up to 250 wines in its range, the vast majority from Austria.
 Previously based in Shoreditch's pop-up Boxpark, they now have a permanent premises on Dalston Lane, E8.